 Sales and marketing expenses consist of personnel-related expenses, including salaries, benefits, sales commissions, travel and stock-based compensation.
 Other sales and marketing expenses consist of marketing and promotional activities, including trade shows and market research.
 We expect to continue to grow our sales force and increase marketing efforts as we continue commercializing products based on our IVL Technology.
 As a result, we expect sales and marketing expenses to increase in absolute dollars over the long term.
-However, we expect certain costs will decline in the second quarter of 2020, such as travel and related expenses, as a result of measures taken in response to the COVID-19 pandemic.
+We expect certain costs will increase in the third quarter of 2020 as compared to the second quarter of 2020, such as travel and related expenses as sales personnel are able to visit customer hospitals.
+However, we are continuing to monitor the impact of COVID-19 on our sales and on elective procedures utilizing our products, and such impact in the third quarter of 2020 remains uncertain.